 There are both free and paid identity theft protection options.
 Here are some steps that identity theft protection services may take to help protect you.

-Some identity theft protection services provide financial help to ensure you are not faced with out-of-pocket losses if you fall victim to fraud.
-Several services provide as much as $1 million in identity theft insurance and coverage.
+- Insure you against identity theft risk.
+Some identity theft protection services provide identity theft insurance to ensure you are not faced with out-of-pocket losses if you fall victim to fraud.
+Most top-rated services provide up to $1 million in identity theft insurance coverage as a base per person covered.

-Identity monitoring services may provide a recovery plan to guide you through the process of reporting identity theft and having incorrect information removed from your record.
+- Aid your recovery from identity theft.
+Identity monitoring services may provide a recovery plan to guide you through reporting identity theft and having incorrect information removed from your record.

 FAQs